leeovery/laravel-settings/README.md

 ### TODO

-Caching
-Default in DB or file (driver system)
+- [x] Can access subsets
+- [ ] Caching to cut down on DB queries and general optimise
+- [ ] Driver based approach to allow user to change default system and caching layer.
-SettingStore value validation
+- [ ] `SettingStore` value validation

 ### Testing